-Abbreviations: ARV, antiretroviral; AUC, area under the curve; CAB, cabotegravir; CYP, cytochrome P450; GLP-1, glucagon-like peptide-1; IM, intramuscular; NNRTI, non-nucleoside reverse transcriptase inhibitor; P-gP, P-glycoprotein; TDM, therapeutic drug monitoring; VIGIV, vaccinia immune globulin intravenous.
+Abbreviations: ADHD, attention-deficit/hyperactivity disorder; ARV, antiretroviral; AUC, area under the curve; CAB, cabotegravir; CYP, cytochrome P450; IM, intramuscular; NNRTI, nonnucleoside reverse transcriptase inhibitor; P-gP, P-glycoprotein; TDM, therapeutic drug monitoring; VIGIV, vaccinia immune globulin intravenous.

 a.
 No data are currently available on effects related to concurrent use of tecovirimat and HIV medications.
 However, midazolam AUC was reduced by 32% with concomitant tecovirimat use, and some experts recommend caution due to the mild CYP3A4 induction associated with tecovirimat.
 Among them is University of Liverpool HIV Drug Interactions, which makes the following dosing change recommendations, although they are not based on any clinical data: Increase dose to 50 mg daily for the duration of tecovirimat treatment and for 2 weeks after tecovirimat is stopped.